 - Bank Account overdrafts – These are the facilities given normally by a bank to their customers to use the excess credit when they don’t have sufficient funds.

-- Bills payable – These bills generally, include like utility bills i.e. Electricity bill, water bill, maintenance bills which are payable.
+- Bills payable – These bills generally include utility bills, i.e., Electricity bill, water bill, maintenance bills, which are payable.

-Non-Current liabilities are the liabilities of a company which are supposed to be paid or settled in a long term basis generally more than a year.
+Non-Current liabilities are the obligations of a company that are supposed to be paid or settled on a long term basis generally more than a year.
 These are generally called as Short term Liabilities.

 List of Non-Current Liabilities in Accounting

-- Long term Loans – The long term loans are the loans which are taken and to be repaid in the longer period generally more than a year.
+- Long term Loans – The long term loans are the loans that are taken and to be repaid in a longer period generally more than a year.

-- Customer Deposits – The customer which are taken for a very long maturity more than a year, generally a Fixed deposit in a bank or for any longer duration contract.
+- Customer Deposits – The customer which is taken for a very long maturity more than a year, generally a Fixed deposit in a bank or for any longer duration contract;

 - Mortgage Payable – This is the liability of the owner to pay the loan for which it has been kept as security and to be payable in the next twelve months.